 “Conservation of structural integrity” (Alligood & Tomey, 2010, p.
 229), a focus of Levine’s conservational model, relates to this evidence-based research.
 "Healing is a process of restoring structural and functional integrity through conservation in defense of wholeness" (Alligood & Tomey, 2010, p.
 229).
 Nursing’s role is to maintain or re-establish skin integrity to ICU patients by preventing physical breakdown to the body and promote healing.
 Nursing can help limit the amount of tissue damaged through detailed assessment and identification of risk factors on admission (Alligood & Tomey, 2010).
 Evaluation tools, such as the Braden Scale, assist in determining a patient’s risk for impaired skin integrity and developing a pressure ulcer (Braden & Maklebust, 2005).
 The Braden Scale allows for identification of the patient’s risk level for pressure ulcer development based on “sensory perception, mobility, activity, moisture and nutrition” (Braden & Makelbust, 2005, p.
 70).
 The categories of the Braden Scale are scored based on patient findings and allow clinicians to identify the amount of attention that should be focused toward preventative skin care measures for a patient (Braden & Makelbust, 2005).
 Using the results of this scale, high risk patients that may benefit from the application of sacral Mepilex on admission to the hospital setting can be identified.

 Significance of the topic/Overall importance

 The prevention of pressure ulcers is essential in the hospital setting.
 From a patient perception, pressure ulcers “increase a patient’s length of stay, morbidity, and cost,” as well as decrease a patient’s overall “quality of life” (Campbell, Woodbury, & Houghton, 2010, p.
 28).
-In October of 2008, the Centers for Medicare and Medicaid Services (CMS) stopped providing financial reimbursement to hospitals for pressure ulcers developed within the hospital (United States Department of Health and Human Services, 2011, para 1).
+In October of 2008, the Centers for Medicare and Medicaid Services (CMS) stopped providing financial reimbursement to hospitals for pressure ulcers developed within the hospital (United States Department of Health and Human Services, 2011, para.
+1).
 Nursing staff must document an existing pressure ulcer within 48 hours of the patient arriving to the facility or the cost for treating this wound will not be repaid to the facility (Meehan, 2009).
 Most pressure ulcers can be prevented when appropriate risk factors are recognized and actions are taken (Lavrencic, 2011, p.
 6).
 Typical pressure ulcer prevention methods include adequate positioning, nutritional status, and repositioning.
 In addition, new techniques such as additional skin barriers are being examined for effectiveness.
 PICOT

 In an attempt to further reduce the incidence of pressure ulcers in ICU patients, the following PICOT will be addressed.
 (P) In Adult ICU patients, (I) does the application of sacral Mepilex (or like dressing) to lower back/coccyx/sacral area, (C) when compared to no use of sacral Mepilex on the lower back/coccyx/sacral area, (O) lead to a decreased incident of pressure ulcer formation in the coccyx/sacral area (T) throughout the patient’s ICU stay.
 Setting(s) Discussion